Amsterdam Light Festival, by bike, boat, or on foot

 As Amsterdam locals, the Amsterdam Light Festival leaves us underwhelmed.

-By now we have seen 5 of the 6 editions.
+By now we have seen the complete route during 5 of the 6 editions.
 The first one was a novelty.
 We visited the second one — and subsequent editions — in order to review the festival for this website.

 Mind you, none of us are really into contemporary art.
 Perhaps as a result most of the art installations left us puzzled, bemused, or both.